U.S. Economic Overview

 Interest rates

 Our monetary policy actions are guided by our dual mandate to promote maximum employment and stable prices for the American people.
-At today’s meeting, the Committee decided to maintain the target range for the federal funds rate at 4.25-4.50 percent and to continue reducing the size of our balance sheet.
+At today’s meeting, the Committee decided to lower the target range for the federal funds rate by 1/4 percentage point to 4 to 4-1/4 percent and to continue reducing the size of our balance sheet.

 There was a signal in the Jackson Hole’s speech, which marked the end of the four-year cycle of increase in the interest rates by the FED.